 We discuss these families in more detail in our article What are the Five Types of Stainless Steel.

-Common applications include surgical tools and medical equipment, automotive applications, conveyor systems and machinery parts within the food industry; typically, stainless steel is a popular choice in clean environments.
+Common applications include surgical tools and medical equipment, automotive applications, and the food industry.
+Typically, stainless steel is a popular choice in clean environments.

 When steel reaches temperatures above recrystallisation, this makes the material easier to form and to work with.